Volunteer Recognition Program

 2015 National Volunteer Week

-April is National Volunteer Month and Governor Steve Beshear proclaimed April 12-18 as Volunteer Week in Kentucky.
+April was National Volunteer Month, and Governor Steve Beshear proclaimed April 12-18 as Volunteer Week in Kentucky.

 Read KCCVS Executive Director Joe Bringardner's article entitled Celebrate service during Kentucky Volunteer Week

 Are you a volunteer manager or coordinator who would like to say "thanks" to your dedicated volunteers?

 The KCCVS can issue certificates of appreciation and/or governor's citations signed by the governor at no cost to you.